tc39/proposal-temporal/docs/README.md

 ### **Design drafts**

-- [Calendar Draft](./calendar-draft.md) &mdash; Draft design document for calendar support in Temporal.
-  Mostly superseded by the documentation of [Temporal.Calendar](./calendar.md), but also contains some discussion about whether to have a default calendar.
 - [ISO string extensions](./iso-string-ext.md) &mdash; Discussion of extensions to the ISO 8601 standard which are used by Temporal and intended to be put on a standards track.
-- [Parse Draft](./parse-draft.md) &mdash; Draft design document for a `Temporal.parse` API, which is not currently planned to be implemented.
-- [Zoned Date/Time Type Draft](./localdatetime-draft.md) &mdash; Explanation of `Temporal.LocalDateTime` (not the final name) which is a new type combining an absolute time with a time zone.
-  Currently in progress.

 ### Obsolete Pages